isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/on-demand-inventory.md

 Feature Setup

-* Step 1: Go to **DSP > Private Inventory > On Demand**, and choose the publisher you're interested in working with.
+1. Step 1: Go to **DSP > Private Inventory > On Demand**, and choose the publisher you're interested in working with.

 [ ![selectax](assets/selectax.png)](assets/selectax.png)

-* Step 2: If you'd like information on the deal, hover on the publisher and choose "On Demand Deals".
+1. If you'd like information on the deal, hover on the publisher and choose "On Demand Deals".

 [ ![safas](assets/safas-1024x333.png)](assets/safas.png)

-* Step 3: See information about all the feeds that are available.
+1. See information about all the feeds that are available.

 [ ![seal](assets/seal.png)](assets/seal.png)

  If you have full approval on all the feeds, then the front page of the tablet will have a green full circle.
 If you have approval for one or more, then you'll see a half green circle.
 If your request has been denied, you'll see a red circle.
 If you have any questions about the approval process, please contact your Account Manager or platform_support@tubemogul.com.

  [ ![saas](assets/saas.png)](assets/saas.png)

-* Step 4: If you are approved, set up the placement:
+1. If you are approved, set up the placement:

-  * To begin bidding on this inventory, you'll have to create a placement and specifically target the feed.
+  1. To begin bidding on this inventory, you'll have to create a placement and specifically target the feed.
 Under the Inventory Sources section of the placement editor, you will see the option to "Customize Private Inventory".

   [ ![daf](assets/daf.png)](assets/daf.png)

-  * Target the feed that you'd like to gain access to.
+  1. Target the feed that you'd like to gain access to.
 In this example it is A&E for desktop:

   [ ![afawdsfa](assets/afawdsfa.png)](assets/afawdsfa.png)